eduardoboucas/buildtimes/posts/2025-04-07-ai-creators-funnel/2025-04-07-ai-creators-funnel.md

 We're collectively embarking on a journey with no clear idea of where it leads.
 Yes, my job will change in ways I still do not fully understand and some parts of it that I've grown to love may not be around for long.

 But I realised that by focusing on the small pleasures of writing code, I was missing the forest for the trees.
-I have been working on the developer tooling space for over a decade, because I fell in love with the idea of working for developers.

-Lowering the barrier of entry for tools and technologies that empower them to do their best work has been a driver for me, so it's hard not to feel excited with the prospect of millions of people now being able to join the conversation.
+I've been working in the developer tooling space for over a decade.
+I fell in love with the idea of building for developers, of lowering the barrier of entry for tools and technologies that empower them to do their best work.

+From that lens, it's hard not to feel excited with the prospect of millions of people now being able to join the conversation.
 Welcome!<!--tomb-->